otatebe/chfs/README.md

 This executes chfsd servers and mounts the CHFS at /mount/point on hosts specified by the hostfile.
 The -p option specifies a communication protocol.
 The -c option specifies a devdax device or a scratch directory on each host.

 The backend directory typically in a parallel file system can be specified by the -b option.
-Files in the backend directory can be transparently accessed at the CHFS mount directory.
+Files in the backend directory can be transparently accessed at the CHFS mount directory when the -m option is specified.
+If all files in the backend file system need to be accessed, you can specify / as a backend directory.
 For efficient access, files can be staged-in by `chstagein` command beforehand.
 This is an example to stage-in all files in the backend directory.

 ```console
 % cd /back/end/path